icYFTL/Cellarium/README.md

 # Cellarium
-## Transfer files to yandex drive
+## CLI file manager for yandex drive

-Console utility for file transfering to yandex drive;
 Type `-h` or `--help` for help.